 First, I want to say hello to the blog world.
 Second, I want to thank the guys here at PS23 for asking me to be a part of this blog.
 I am honored and hope my writing is a blessing to them as it is to the blog sphere.

 On May 12, 2013, I received my diploma for the Master of Divinity (M.Div) Degree from The Master’s Seminary.
 On May 11, 2014, I received my diploma for the Master of Theology (TH.M) Degree, also from TMS.
-The mantra of TMS is to “train men as if lives depended on it!”
-I can say with the utmost confidence, that they have trained me in such a way.… Continue reading
+The mantra of TMS is to “train men as if lives depended on it!”… Continue reading

 In this series of articles concerning the role of eldership and women I have undertaken to establish that leadership in the church is male, here; that Scripture provides for us a pattern of male leadership for God’s people, here; and that likewise Scripture actually prohibits women from participating in two of the main activities of elders – teaching mixed groups of adults and exercising authority over the same, here.
 Finally, here today I will address the common claim that Galatians 3:28 makes all of these previous arguments moot in the entire discussion.

 Many egalitarians agree that the instructions provided in 1 Timothy 2 regarding women, teaching, and the exercise of authority are nothing more than the importation of Roman household codes into the church.… Continue reading